How To Check For Concussion Eyes

 Observe in Naturalistic Conditions

 Whenever possible, observe the individual's eye function in various real-world scenarios.
-For example, watch how they track a ball during practice or how they read a book.
+And for example, watch how they track a ball during practice or how they read a book.
 This can reveal subtle deficits that may not be apparent during a formal examination.
 Observing their behavior in these settings can provide valuable contextual information about the impact of the potential concussion on their daily functioning.

 Be Aware of Confounding Factors